kyverno/website/content/en/docs/introduction/_index.md

 * enforce policies as a Kubernetes admission controller, CLI-based scanner, and at runtime
 * validate, mutate, generate, or cleanup (remove) any Kubernetes resource
 * verify container images and metadata for software supply chain security
-* policies for any JSON payload including Terraform resources, cloud resources, and service authoriation
+* policies for any JSON payload including Terraform resources, cloud resources, and service authorization
 * policy reporting using the open reporting format from the CNCF Policy WG
 * flexible policy exception management
 * tooling for comprehensive unit and e2e testing of policies